 (3 rows)

-The query defined in a materialized view is executed and used to populate the view at the time the command is issued.
-A materialized view has many of the same properties as a table, except that object identifiers (OIDs) are not automatically generated.
+The query defined in a materialized view is used only to populate the materialized view.
+The only difference between a materialized view and a table is that object identifiers (OIDs) are not automatically generated in a materialized view.
 The DISTRIBUTED BY clause is optional when you create a materialized view.
 If the DISTRIBUTED BY clause is not specified, the first column of the table is used as the distribution key.

 Refresh or disable a materialized view